lakmalsilva/lakmalsilva.github.io/README.md

-# On a quest to identify technical debt from bug reports in the industry
+# On identifying technical debt using bug reports in practice

 **Lakmal Silva**

-**Licenciate Dissertation in Software Engineering**
+**Licenciate Thesis in Software Engineering**

 ## Key Information